lilywxc/Leetcode/Leetcode - Data Structure.md

         return answer
 ```
 e.g. [73, 74, 75, 71, 69, 72, 76, 73].
 Iterating backwards, after 5 days we have: answer = [0, 0, 0, 2, 1, 1, 0, 0].  <br />
-The next day to calculate is the day at index 2 with temperature 75.
+The next day to calculate is the day at index 2 with temperature 75.  <br />
 First check the next day at index 3 - a temperature of 71, which is not warmer.  <br />
 answer[3] = 2 tells us that the day at index 3 will see a warmer temperature on day 3 + 2 = 5.  <br />
 A temperature warmer than 75 must also be warmer than 71 - so we should check temperatures[5] = 72 < 75.  <br />
 Again, we know from answer[5] that we will not have a warmer temperature than 72 for 1 day.  <br />